4tapsdev/4tapsdev.github.io/content/collections/cases/case-002.md

 desc: 4Taps created apps for each platform.
 Each game's social stream is the new way to follow live sports on-the-go, even if the user is away from the TV.
 background: "rgba(239, 190, 28, 0.15)"
 show_in_review_block: "Yes"
-reviewer: Nish Patel
+reviewer: Alex Bloomingdale
-reviewer_position: Founder and CEO of ClutchPoints
+reviewer_position: co-founder of eNotes
 review_body: eNotes for more than 20 years has been listed in Alexa’s top-1000 websites in the world.
 We  specialize in lesson plans and study guides also providing the Homework Help section with millions of questions with answers. eNotes needed a partner to launch native iOS and Android applications who can cover the whole mobile experience
 website:
 appstore: "https://apps.apple.com/us/app/enotes/id538489509"